openjax/jjb/README.md

 6. Upon successful execution of the `org.safris.maven.plugin:xjb-maven-plugin` plugin, a class by the name of `json` (as was specified in the `name` attribute of the `<json>` element in `json.jjb`) will be generated in `generated-sources/xjb`.
 Add this path to your Build Paths in your IDE to integrate into your project.

 7. The generated classes can be instantiated as any other Java objects.
 They are strongly typed, and will guide you in proper construction of a JSON message.
-The following patterns can be used for parsing and marshalling JJB to and from JSON:
+The following patterns can be used for parsing and marshalling **JJB** to and from JSON:

-  To parse JSON to JJB:
+  To parse JSON to **JJB**:

   ```java
   final json.Credentials credentials = (json.Credentials)JSObject.parse(rawType, new StringReader("{email: 'john@doe', password: '066b91577bc547e21aa329c74d74b0e53e29534d4cc0ad455abba050121a9557'}"))`
   ```

-  To marshal JJB to JSON:
+  To marshal **JJB** to JSON:

   ```java
   System.out.println(credentials.toString());